EQUITIESLAB

 Do yield curves matter?
 See the linear correlation of performance vs. yield curve steepness: the steeper the curve, the better the performance.

 The whole is greater than the sum of its parts.
-This strategy uses momentum, safety scores, valuation, and income.
+This strategy uses momentum, safety scores, valuation and income.

 You can see each subcomponent tested along with the set of stocks that match all of the tests.
 Notice the handy stats and bar charts breaking down performance year by year.